pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 EOF
 ```

-In the above configuration, the field `spec.acrossK8s: true` is required because it indicates that deploying TiDB cluster across Kubernetes clusters,
+In the above configuration, the field `spec.acrossK8s: true` is required.
+It indicates that the TiDB cluster is deployed across Kubernetes clusters.

 ### Step 2.
 Deploy the new TidbCluster to join the TiDB cluster

-Wait for the initial cluster to complete the deployment, and then deploy the new TidbCluster to join the TiDB cluster.
-In the actual situation, you can create a new TidbCluster to join any existing TidbCluster in multiple clusters.
+After the initial cluster completes the deployment, you can deploy the new TidbCluster to join the TiDB cluster.
+You can create a new TidbCluster to join any existing TidbCluster.

 {{< copyable "shell-regular" >}}